danieljuschus/pemfc-aircraft-sizing/README.md

 For the methodology applied in the code please take a look at chapter 3 of my thesis report: https://repository.tudelft.nl/islandora/object/uuid%3Afdc14875-175e-4a4b-8cde-f2f4b6028194?collection=education.
 The report also contains an introduction into FC aircraft and a summary of the results that were obtained.

+Please note that this repository will not be updated anymore.
+Instead, further development of the methods will take place within the Initiator, which is a closed-source project.